 The Road to the Counselor’s Chair

-Following that elementary school science class I followed my interest in becoming an actor.
+Following that elementary school science class I followed a passion to becoming an actor.
 I was able to sing and dance in various parts of the country (from NYC to LA to even the Badlands of North Dakota!) and studied in London with members of the Royal Academy of Dramatic Arts.
 Studying acting at a young age gave me a particular insight into what makes us all tick.
-Years of learning how to get inside someone else’s skin provided–unknowingly at the time–lots of information regarding the choices we make (and the choices we don’t realize we are making.)
+Those years of learning how to get inside someone else’s skin provided–unknowingly at the time–lots of information regarding the choices we make (and the choices we don’t realize we are making.)
 I’ve never been one who believes we are supposed to accept the cards we’re handed (I’m also terrible at poker), but a firm believer in the possibility of happiness (and parentheses apparently.)

 My interest in working with parents came from 9 years as a Music Together instructor in Park Slope, Bay Ridge and Soho.
 During this I was able to observe and musically help fathers and mothers connect with their children as well as confront some of their own insecurities in being their child’s first music teacher.
 It was during that time that I became especially interested in finding ways to work with parents in a deeper way and spent the next several years as a therapist providing counseling for families.
-While the amazing resilience of children has always impressed me, it is the willingness and bravery of parents who dive into the world’s hardest job, sometimes not even having positive modeling during their own childhood, that has fueled my interest.
-I choose to work with parents with or without their children because I believe they are the major change agents for themselves and their children.
+While the amazing resilience of children has always impressed me, it is the willingness and bravery of parents who dive into the world’s hardest job, sometimes without the benefit of positive modeling, that has fueled my interest.
+I choose to work with parents without their children because I believe they are the major change agents for themselves and their family.

 When Leaving the Office

 I’d be no good at my job if I didn’t fill my non-working time with enjoyment as well.
-With a subscription to BAM and weekly sitting with a local meditation group I am able to feed my passion for movies and a deep connection with good friends and family.
+With a subscription to BAM and a regular Game Night with friends I am able to feed my passion for movies and a deep connection with good people.
 I spend as much time in Prospect Park as I can and look forward to the Celebrate Brooklyn season each summer (especially the silent films, of course!)